 Cheese can form part of a healthy diet, but it’s a good idea to keep track of how much you eat and how often.

 Most cheeses – including brie, stilton, cheddar, lancashire and double gloucester – contain between 20g and 40g of fat per 100g.
-Foods that contain more than 20g of fat per 100g are high in fat.
+Foods that contain more than 17.5g of fat per 100g are considered high in fat.

-Some cheeses can also be high in salt.
+Some cheeses can also be high in salt (more than 1.5g salt per 100g is considered high).
 Eating too much salt can contribute to high blood pressure.

 If you're using cheese to flavour a dish or a sauce, you could try using a more strongly flavoured cheese, such as mature cheddar or blue cheese, because then you'll need less.